yroc/JavaProjects/src/main/java/com/mathcomputers/math/finance/README.md

 Create a console app that consists of a class that encapsulates a bank account.
 The bank account must be able to hold a balance and be capable of performing the following banking activities:
 * Opening an account with a specified initial balance.
 * Depositing a specified amount of money into the account and accurately updating the balance.
 * Withdrawing a specified amount of money from the account and accurately updating the balance.
-If there are insufficient funds in the account, the bank account should not withdraw the funds (i.e., not update the balance) and instead print the followiong to the console:
+If there are insufficient funds in the account, the bank account should not withdraw the funds (i.e., not update the balance) and instead print the following to the console:
 ```
 Withdraw unsuccessful; insufficient funds.
 You are trying to withdraw $x.xx